isc-projects/stork/doc/devel.rst

 Setting Up the Development Environment
 ======================================

-The following steps will install Stork and its dependencies natively, i.e. on the host machine rather than using Docker images.
+The following steps install Stork and its dependencies natively, i.e. on the host machine, rather than using Docker images.

 First, PostgreSQL must be installed.
 This is OS-specific, so please follow the instructions from the :ref:`installation` chapter.

-Optional step: to initialize the database directly, the migrations tool must be built and used to initialize and upgrade the DB to the latest schema.
-However, this is completely optional as the database migration is triggered automatically upon the server startup.
+Optional step: to initialize the database directly, the migrations tool must be built and used to initialize and upgrade the database to the latest schema.
+However, this is completely optional, as the database migration is triggered automatically upon server startup.
 This is only useful if for some reason it is desirable to set up the database but not yet run the server.
 In most cases this step can be skipped.